sqlfluff/sqlfluff/docs/source/layout.rst

    consistently with regards to other elements around them.
 This is most common when it comes to *commas*, and whether they should be *leading* (e.g. :code:`, my_column`) or *trailing* (e.g. :code:`my_column,`).
-In less common cases it may also be desirable for some elements to have both and line break *before and after* (e.g. a set operator such as `UNION`).
+In less common cases, it may also be desirable for some elements to have both and line break *before and after* (e.g. a set operator such as `UNION`).